EricFillion/happy-transformer/README.md

 By default base models are used.
 They are smaller, faster and require significantly less training time to obtain decent results.

-Large models are recommended for tasks that do not require fine tuning such as some predict word tasks.
+Large models are recommended for tasks that do not require fine tuning such as some word prediction tasks.

 Base models are recommended for tasks that require fine tuning with limited available training data.